mhajas/keycloak-workshop/README.md

 Steps to deploy:

 1. `task deploy-keycloak`
 2. Keycloak realm creation is not yet automated.
-I used `riviera-dev-realm` and `quarkus-backend`.
+I used `riviera-dev-realm` and `quarkus-oidc-extension`.
 In this version they need to be create manually
 3. `task deploy-quakus-api`
 4. `task deploy-spa-frontend`